BYUcs236ta/cs236_Decker_Goodrich/Lab3.md

 ### TODO for the project
 ##### (NOT REQUIRED FOR THE LAB)
 1. Import your code from project 2b
-2. Create
+2. Create Interpreter class
 3. Add in evalSchemes, evalFacts, evalQueries methods
+4. In interpreter::run() call each of those methods
+5. Try to keep code as modular as possible
-4. Good Luck!
+6. Good Luck!